andrewbolster/andrewbolster.github.io/_posts/2013-06-20-so-long-and-thanks-for-all-the-fish.markdown

 _Especially_ if projects fail; The act of trying something different and 'failing' will create an environment of experimentation, and development, that will put us all in a position for shake things up.
 But I really don't have the energy for that any more.

 Maybe I'll get more momentum if I come back.
 That, quasi-sexy, "Ohhhh, you've been somewhere else!
 What can I do for you?!
-Would you like a biscuit?"[2.
-As opposed to "oh, you worked hard in your community, developed a strong network, and maintained loyalty to your culture?
-Don't call us, we'll call you..."] can't be underestimated.
+Would you like a biscuit?"[^3] can't be underestimated.

+[^3]: As opposed to "oh, you worked hard in your community, developed a strong network, and maintained loyalty to your culture?
+Don't call us, we'll call you..."]

 I intend to change the world.
 I intend to change this province.
 But first, I have to change myself.

 See you on the other side.